 I showed up, produced my ID and was out the door within minutes.
 For the regular Jane, this seems like a dream come true.
 In my case, it certainly was.
 My wife and I have a two-year-old and a five-month-old.
 I don’t exactly have time to hop from store to store looking for the perfect pair of headphones.

 In my time working alongside fraud experts, I’ve learned a lot.
 For example, I’m aware of the complex equation involving risk and revenue that lies behind the veneer of the consumer convenience.

-Because let’s be real, as consumers with jobs and obligations it’s very flexible, convenient —and awesome — to buy stuff online and swing by the store to pick it up.
+Because let’s be real, as consumers with jobs and obligations it’s very flexible, convenient —and awesome — to buy stuff online and pick it up in store (BOPIS).

 BOPIS: a huge competitive differentiator.